michaeldorner/michaeldorner.de/content/dissertation/index.md

 [^1]: In Sweden and other Nordic countries, the comprehensive introduction, which integrates articles of a compilation thesis, is called a "kappa."

 Please note that the introduction will be continuously revised and updated, with the date used for versioning.
+Some company names are temporarily blacked out due to confidentiality agreements.
+We are currently awaiting official approval to disclose these names.
+Full details will be made available as soon as authorization is granted.

 {{< button href="main.pdf" target="_self" >}}
 Download PDF